Skip to main content

 Help the world's aging population tackle mental, social and physical challenges.

 Prepare to make a lasting impact on older generations with UND's minor in Gerontology.
-This interdisciplinary program enhances professionals' ability to work with older people by studying the social, cultural, psychological, cognitive and biological aspects of aging.
+This interdisciplinary minor in gerontology enhances professionals’ capacity to work with older persons.

 Program type: